helios-ag/FMElfinderBundle/docs/flysystem.md

                                 secret: 'MY_AWS_SECRET'
                                 region: 'MY_AWS_REGION'
                                 bucket_name: 'MY_BUCKET_NAME'
+                                options:
+                                    ACL: 'public-read'
                       upload_allow: ['all']
 ```

+Any option set under `flysystem.options.aws_s3_v3.options` is forwarded as a default option to the
+Flysystem v3 `AwsS3V3Adapter`, so it is applied to every request the adapter performs (uploads,
+copies, etc.).
+This is typically used to set `ACL: 'public-read'` — without it, uploads fall back
+to the AWS SDK defaults, which usually makes objects private.

 In that case you use an S3 domain so the **relative_path** have to be false and the url have to be set to your S3 or Cloudfront Domain if you have mapped S3 directly to your filesystem work with the relative path.